Vaibh31/Netflix-data-analysis-using-sql/README.md

 LIMIT 5;
 ```

-**Objective:** Calculate and rank years by the average number of content releases by India.
+---

-### 11. List All Movies that are Documentaries
+## 11. List All Movies that are Documentaries

+**Purpose:** Retrieve documentary content from the catalog.

 ```sql
 SELECT *